MIC-DKFZ/radioactive/readme.md

 # Universal Models
-This repository will contain a universal interface for a few segmentation models (listed below) to assess and compare their performances.
+This repository will contain a baselining framework and implementations for a few models to usef or baselining

 ## Models
 ### SAM-Adapted